aliceliveprojects/WildLoggingDBParent/ThirdPartyAuthentication.md

 ## Adding authentication to the SPWA

 Download [this release](https://github.com/aliceliveprojects/WildLoggingAndAdmin/releases/tag/spwa_with_admin_and_login_modules) of the WildLogging SPWA.
+Once you've unpacked the compressed file, move the contents into the folder that you cloned your repo into and check it in to GitHub.

-Open the downloaded SPWA in VSCode.
+Open the cloned SPWA folder in VSCode.
 You should see a directory structure that looks like the following :

 ![third_party_spwa_1](./documentation/resources/third_party_spwa_1.png)